 The Charlestown Substance Abuse Coalition (CSAC) works to reduce substance abuse by changing community norms and attitudes, increasing the presence of law enforcement, advocating for additional treatment resources, and engaging in primary prevention within the public schools.

-The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substnce use and abuse for youth, adults and families through edication, prevention and intervention strategies/ the coalition also works to increase access to and resource for successful treatment and recovery from substance use disorders.
+The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substance use and abuse for youth, adults and families through education, prevention and intervention strategies.
+The coalition also works to increase access to and resources for successful treatment and recovery from substance use disorders.

 For more than 30 years, Massachusetts General Hospital Community Health Associates (CHA) has supported the work of MGH Health Care Centers serving Charlestown, Chelsea, Everett, Revere, and the North End (affiliate) in delivering comprehensive, high quality, primary and preventive health services and health promotion to the low income and underserved populations living and working in these communities.